Guide to the Different US Embassy Visa Types

 D Crewmember Visa

-E-3 Australian Professional Speciality Visa
+E-3 Australian Professional Specialty Visa

 G Employees of International Organisations and NATO Visa